JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 - Is a SaaS soluction
 - Is responsable to manager all IoT devices enables
 - Make connections more easier
+- Is reponsable to show the information about connected devices..

 <br>